twistedfall/opencv-rust/README.md

    You might be running into the issue on the recent macOS versions where this environment variable remains empty after setting, please check [this issue](https://github.com/twistedfall/opencv-rust/issues/343) for some workarounds.

-8. You're getting the panic: ```a `libclang` shared library is not loaded on this thread```.
+8. You're getting the ```a `libclang` shared library is not loaded on this thread``` error during crate build.

    Enable the `clang-runtime` feature.
 The reason for the issue is that some `clang-sys` crate can either link to the corresponding dynamic library statically or load it at runtime based on whether its feature `runtime` is enabled.
-   And if enabled this feature starts to apply to all crates that depend on `clang-sys` even if they didn't enable that feature themselves (applicable with Rust `edition` before 2021 and Cargo `resolver` before 2).
+   If enabled this crate feature applies to all crates that depend on `clang-sys` even if they didn't explicitly enable that feature themselves (at least with Rust `edition` before 2021 and Cargo `resolver` before 2).

 9. You're getting `'limits' file not found` error during crate build.